elidoran/endeo/README.md

 npm install --save endeo-std

 # when specifying custom components.
-# only use this when *avoiding* some standard implementations.
+# only use this when *replacing* some standard implementations.
 npm install --save endeo
 ```